ml4health/ml4health.github.io/2020_content/pages/1-schedule.md

 <p> The workshop will be held December 11 virtually.
 Tenative schedule is below with possible changes to accommodate virtual format better.
 Time zone TBD.</p>

+<p>The workshop adheres to to the <a href="https://nips.cc/public/CodeOfConduct">NeurIPS Code of Conduct</a>.
+Please contact the organization committee with any concerns.</p>

 <p> Videos will be posted here after the conference.</p>

 <h3>Morning Program: 09:00 - 13:00</h3>